$\mathcal{P}^3$: Toward Versatile Embodied Agents: Experiments

-While our $\bm{\mathcal{P}}^3$ framework performed well across various tasks, certain challenges remain.
-On one hand, due to the imperfect performance (e.g., the failure cases in Table \ref{tab:exp_benchmark} and Technical Appendix) of LLMs for the perception and planning modules, the $\bm{\mathcal{P}}^3$ framework cannot always generate optimal answers.
+While our $\mathcal P^3$ framework performed well across various tasks, certain challenges remain.
+On one hand, due to the imperfect performance of LLMs for the perception and planning modules, $\mathcal P^3$ cannot always generate optimal answers.
 On the other hand, the robots' unstable hardware has also caused multiple failures during the experiment (e.g., unstable network connections and overheating protections).
-Thus, with improvements of individual modules, $\bm{\mathcal{P}}^3$ can further enhance its adaptability and effectiveness in more complex real-world scenarios.
+Thus, with improvements of individual modules, $\mathcal P^3$ can further enhance its adaptability and effectiveness in more complex real-world scenarios.